-Yet other researchers find that the impact of PWOM and NWOM on consumers' brand attitudes and purchase intentions are of roughly the same size (Ahluwalia, 2002; Ahluwalia et al., 2000; Charlett and Garland, 1995).
+Yet other researchers like Ahluwalia et al. (2000) find that the impact of PWOM and NWOM on consumers' brand attitudes and purchase intentions are of the same size.

-Hence, previous research lacks general conclusions about the asymmetrical direction of PWOM and NWOM influence on consumer responses.
-In our empirical study, we investigate a well-established service industry (travel agencies) and a well-known company, where loyalty tends to be high, which is why we expect that PWOM will have a stronger influence than NWOM on behavioral attitude and intention.
+Hence, previous research lacks general conclusions about the asymmetrical direction of PWOM's and NWOM's influence on consumer responses.
+In our empirical study we investigate a well-established service industry (travel agencies) and a well-known company, where loyalty tends to be high, why we expect that PWOM have greater influence than NWOM on behavioral attitude and intention.

-Based on this discussion we investigate whether an asymmetric influence of WOM on behavioral attitude and intention exists.
-We hypothesize that the receiver of WOM deals with PWOM and NWOM in different ways.
+Based on this discussion we will investigate whether an asymmetric influence of WOM on behavioral attitude and intention exists.
+We hypothesize that the receiver of WOM deals with PWOM and NWOM differently.

+Westbrook (1987) finds that positive and negative emotions influence the amount of WOM.
+In general, positive emotions have a strong positive relationship with PWOM, whereas negative emotions have a negative relationship with PWOM (White and Yu, 2005).
+However, our focus is the opposite - whether PWOM/NWOM impacts positive/negative emotions.
 Bristor (1990, p.
 58) emphasizes that "what is also needed is to examine the effect of WOM on cognitions and affect".
-Even though this was emphasized more than two decades ago, we are not aware of any research that studies how WOM influences consumers' emotions.
+Even though this was emphasized nearly two decades ago, we are not aware of any research studying how WOM influences consumers' emotions.